Hythenn/Python-Face-Detection-Project/README.md

-# Python-Face-Detection-Project
-Design and implementation of an open ended face detection system | Graphics and Visual Computing Course
+Implementation of a face detection system for Graphics and Visual Computing Course Module 2 Lab Exercise.

+* Implementation of core face detection algorithms and logic.
+* Flexible application scope for different image mediums and problem scenarios.
+* Utilizes fundamental image processing techniques within a functional system.